solenya-group/solenya/README.md

     // WRONG
     methodUsingYourCallback (this.updateProperty)
 ```
 Use ordinary class methods, not function members when calling update.
-Otherwise cloning — which pickle relies on for time travel — fails, since the cloned function will refer to the old object's this.
+Otherwise cloning — which solenya relies on for time travel — fails, since the cloned function will refer to the old object's this.

 ```typescript
     // RIGHT